Ashritha-Reddy1004/Cost-Optimisation/README.md

-The explanination methodology is provided in the cost optimisation methodlogy pdf.
+The explanination and methodology is provided in the cost optimisation methodlogy pdf.
 PLease view it there